Welcome To The

 Continue through Damascus but do not follow Rt.
 27 North when it gets

-in town, just continue straight (bear right at the Chevron Station).
+in town, just continue straight (bear right at the Liberty Station).

 Once you pass the next light you are actually on Rt.108 East.
 Take Rt.
 108